w103csh/GuppyVulkan/BUILD.md

           -DGLSLANG_INSTALL_DIR=absolute_path_to_install_dir \
           -DCMAKE_INSTALL_PREFIX=install ..

-> Note: The `..` parameter tells `cmake` the location of the top of the
+> Note: The `..` parameter tells `cmake` the location of the root of the
 > repository.
 If you place your `build` directory someplace else, you'll need
-> to specify the location of the repository top differently.
+> to specify the location of the repository root differently.

 Use `-DCMAKE_BUILD_TYPE` to specify a Debug or Release build.